Palkess/TrackWork-Angular/README.md

 # TrackWork re-written in Angular 1.5
 A Phalcon-based project being re-written using Angular as its frontend.
-Built from scratch.
 Angular code style according to [github.com/johnpapa/angular-styleguide](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md).

 ## About TrackWork